 - Developing effective data surveillance systems for suicide and attempted suicide in Queensland

 - Undertaking primary research and systematic reviews on suicidal behaviour and disseminate the findings

 - Evaluating best practice for interventions to reduce suicidal behaviour at the individual, community, and population levels

-The Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project is being undertaken by the University of Western Australia’s School of Indigenous Studies in collaboration with the Telethon Kids Institute and The Healing Foundation.
+The Centre of Best practice in Aboriginal and Torres Strait Islander Suicide Prevention is part of University of Western Australia’s School of Indigenous Studies.
+The Centre is Australia’s leading authority on Indigenous suicide.

 Orygen’s suicide prevention research program comprises a number of discrete projects that together seek to examine the efficacy, safety and acceptability of interventions specifically designed for at-risk young people.
 It also has a strong focus on informing and evaluating national, and state-based, suicide prevention policy.

 The Centre of Research Excellence in Suicide Prevention (CRESP) aims to generate new research to increase the knowledge base around effective prevention and treatment in suicide prevention.
 The Centre has four research streams focusing on better delivery of interventions, better knowledge of causes and risks, improved help-seeking, and improved prioritising of funds.